JustusBraitinger/Autodesk-Fusion-360-MCP-Server/README.md

 Click on the Plus on the bottom left of the chat.

+### TODO
+Exporting as STL currently doesnt work
+Export as STEP

 Select "Add from Test"
 Click on your desired prompt